Chart Color Schemes

 The educational profile of Caloundra West - Baringa exceeds national averages, with above-average qualification levels and academic performance metrics

-In Caloundra West, specifically within the Baringa trail region, 20.9% of residents aged 15 years and above hold university degrees, compared to Australia's national average of 30.4%.
-This disparity suggests potential for educational growth and skill enhancement in the area.
-Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications at 3.5% and graduate diplomas at 2.4%.
-Vocational credentials are also prominent, with 44.1% of residents aged 15 years and above holding such qualifications.
+Educational qualifications in Caloundra West show that 20.9% of residents aged 15 and above hold university degrees, compared to the Australian average of 30.4%.
+This indicates potential for educational development.
+Bachelor degrees are the most common, at 15.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
+Vocational credentials are also prevalent, with 44.1% of residents aged 15 and above holding them.

 Frequently Asked Questions - Education